 To provide effective and useful information to IAEM members at all levels regarding research and trends on diversity and inclusion that can improve the delivery of concepts, communications and services to different populations.

-The IAEM-USA Diversity Ad Hoc Committee welcomes new members from the emergency management community, private sector and educational institutions.
-IAEM-USA members interested in participating in this committee should email the committee leadership and tell them how you can contribute to or learn from this committee's important work.
+The IAEM-USA Diversity Committee welcomes new members from the emergency management community, private sector and educational institutions.
+IAEM-USA members interested in participating in this committee should email the committee leadership about their desire to participate and contribute to this committee's important work.
 Members may retrieve leadership email addresses by searching the membership directory.